Talk to a lawyer @499

 • Toll payment collectors must accept payments via Fast Tag, as cash payment lanes have been removed from the toll gates since Feb, 2021.

-The Government introduced FASTags to avoid the inconvenience of waiting in long queues at the toll plazas.
-A FASTag is a sticker tag that employs Radio Frequency Identification (RFID) technology to make automatic electronic payments at the toll plazas.
-The Ministry of Road Transport and Highway introduced FASTag in India in 2017.
+To minimize the inconvenience of long queues at toll plazas, the NHAI has mandated the use of FASTags.
+A FASTag is a sticker that employs Radio Frequency Identification (RFID) technology for automatic electronic toll payments.
+This rule, introduced by the Ministry of Road Transport and Highways in 2017, requires all vehicles to be equipped with a FASTag.

-The registration details of your vehicle are linked to a barcode present in your FASTag.
-As a result, whenever your vehicle passes through a toll plaza, the barcode will be scanned and the relevant toll fee will be deducted from your digital FASTag wallet.
+The vehicle’s registration details are linked to the barcode on the FASTag.
+Consequently, when a vehicle passes through a toll plaza, the barcode is scanned, and the appropriate toll fee is automatically deducted from the vehicle's digital FASTag wallet.

 New FASTag Rules and Regulations